 Our Editor`s Rating =Our rating was aggregated using 3 third-party review websites and 825 total reviews.
 Last updated 05/30/2023.

 Thinkific Video Review & Walk-through

 Pros: Here’s what I like about Thinkific

 - Only course platform with a free option and no transaction fees.
 Thinkific’s free option is really good.
-The main limitation I see is that you are limited to 3 courses.
+The main limitation I see is that you are limited to 1 free course.

 - Phone support.
 Thinkific is the only platform to offer phone support.
 They also offer priority phone support on higher plans.